Dafna Michaelson Jenet: 2019 interim session

 Following another school shooting in Colorado a renewed School Safety Committee was formed and Michaelson Jenet served as Chair.
 This bipartisan committee moved forward 5 pieces of legislation for the 2020 Legislative Session to consider.

 In March 2020, during the COVID-19 pandemic in the United States, Michaelson Jenet tested positive for COVID-19.
 Michaelson Jenet was notified by her doctor that he mis-read the results of the test and she instead tested positive for Coronavirus NL63.

 2020 legislative session

-During the 2020 session Rep. Michaleson Jenet continued her focus on Behavioral health and Education.
+During the 2020 session Rep. Michaelson Jenet continued her focus on Behavioral health and Education.
 She passed bill HB20-1411: COVID-19 Funds Allocation for Behavioral Health, which set aside funding for receiving mental health services during the COVID-19 pandemic.
 She also passed HB20-1336: Holocaust and Genocide Studies in Public Schools which put an emphasis on remembering history especially as the survivors with firsthand accounts pass on.